Should we Chose our Political Leaders based on Character or Competence?

 I should probably start by making it clear that I have nothing against Ferraris.
 In fact, I would love to own one.
 I’m also partial to the Ferrari F1 team.
 But all that aside, my enthusiasm for the brand does not extend to the movie of the same name, directed by Michael Mann.

 This movie is a modern biopic more than a narrative, which is fine, but if you are going to do a character study, at least find a character who is interesting or inspirational.
-Unfortunately, all Ferrari inspires is sympathy for adultery and encouragement for aspiring polygamists.
+Unfortunately, all Ferrari inspires is encouragement for aspiring polygamists.

 Despite my interest in Ferraris I did not realize Enzo Ferrari had a second family on the side and a child he did not publicly acknowledge until after his wife died.
 Much of the movie focuses on this part of Ferrari’s life.